ashejaz/web-scraping-challenge/README.md

 ## Overview

-For this challenge, Chrome DevTools was used to inspect two websites containing data about Mars, and BeautifulSoup was used to extract the html data.
+For this challenge, Chrome DevTools was used to inspect two websites containing data about Mars, and BeautifulSoup was used to extract the HTML data.
 A series of analyses were then performed using Pandas and the relevant visualisations were created using Matplotlib.

 ## Part 1: MarsNews